 Anaerobes have evolved different mechanisms of resistance.
 Specific resistance genes (nim) confer resistance to metronidazole by encoding an alternative reductase that can convert nitroimidazole to a nontoxic derivative.

 Fosfomycin is a phosphonic acid derivative that irreversibly inhibits murein precursor synthesis.
-Due to its good soft tissue penetration and the broad spectrum of activity, it is used as a reserve antibiotic in the treatment of osteomyelitis and soft tissue infections.
+Due to its good soft tissue penetration and the broad spectrum of activity, it is used as a reserve antibiotics in the treatment of osteomyelitis and soft tissue infections.
 Renal excretion occurs via glomerular filtration.
 No tubular secretion occurs.

 Cotrimoxazole is the combination of trimethoprim and a sulfonamide.
 It is used for prophylaxis of AIDS-related infections like pneumocystis jirovecii infections and in cancer patients.

 Cotrimoxazole inhibits tetrahydrofolic acid production, which is needed for the synthesis of nucleic acids and amino acids.
 As trimethoprim and sulfonamides act synergistically, cotrimoxazole is bactericidal.
-Cotrimoxazole achieves adequate concentrations in the cerebrospinal fluid, bronchial secretions and sputum.
+Cotrimoxazole achieves adequate concentrations in the cerebrospinal fluid, bronchial secretions, and sputum.

 Cotrimoxazole is eliminated by the kidneys.
 Cotrimoxazole is contraindicated in patients with renal impairment, in glucose-6-phosphate dehydrogenase deficient patients and during pregnancy.